Chapter 8 : Always

 “I think there’s something wrong.”

-“Sorry, we’re not accepting any calls at the moment.
-Please try again later,” Potter said, voice nonchalant as he turned the page.
+“With you?
+I concur," Potter said, voice nonchalant as he turned the page.

 “Have you seen Aidan?”
 I demanded, choosing to disregard Potter’s stupid remark.
 “Do you know where he is?”